A Brief Introduction to Python

 print(pronoun, "loves", pronoun3, "cat")

-Here, gender = "M"
+Here, gender = "M" is an assignment statement,

-whereas gender == "M"
+whereas gender == "M" is a comparison expression.

-The latter yield a logical value (True
+The latter yield a logical value (True or False).

-The values of pronoun
+The values of pronoun and pronoun3 variables depend on whether

-, therefore the message that is printed
+gender is equal to a string "M", therefore the message that is printed

-would also depend on the value of gender
+would also depend on the value of gender.

 Notice that Python does not require parentheses to enclose the condition expression.

-A numerical and string value can be fed to if
+A numerical and string value can be fed to if statement

 in lieu of a logical expression:

-, as well as nonempty strings and lists;
+nonzero numbers stand for True, as well as nonempty strings and lists;

-otherwise, the expression is equivalent to False
+otherwise, the expression is equivalent to False.

-Multiple conditions can be accommodated using the elif
+Multiple conditions can be accommodated using the elif continuation.

 An example would be the determination of student’s grade based on the total score: